Madera AVA

-Appelation that designates wine in Madera County, California, U.S.
+Appellation that designates wine in Madera County, California, U.S.

-Madera is an American Viticultural Area (AVA) located in Central California expanding across Madera and a portion of Fresno counties.
-It was established on December 7, 1984, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. David B. Ficklin.
+Madera is an American Viticultural Area (AVA) located in Central California expanding across Madera and a portion of Fresno counties stretching from Chowchilla south to the northern vicinity of Fresno and centered around the county seat of Madera.
+It was established as the nation's 73^{rd}, the state's 43^{rd} and both counties' initial wine appellation on December 7, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. David B. Ficklin.
 President of Ficklin Vineyards, proposing a viticultural area between the Chowchilla and San Joaquin Rivers named "Madera."
-The area encompasses 230000 acre cultivating about 31179 acre of grapes.